mwt/inteq/README.md

     Upper bound of the of the Fredholm definite integral, defaults to 1. num : int
-    Number of estimation points between zero and `b`.
+    Number of estimation points between zero and `b`. smin : float
+    Optional.
+Lower bound of enforcement values for s. smax : float
+    Optional.
+Upper bound of enforcement values for s. snum : int
+    Optional.
+Number of enforcement points for s.
 ```

 ### Returns